rydmike/squircle_study/README.md

 ### ContinuousRectangleBorder x 2.3529

 The Flutter continuous rounded rectangle border shape using radius multiplied with 2.3529.
 It is mentioned in a Flutter issue that a `ContinuousRectangleBorder` that has its border radius multiplied with 2.3529 becomes close to an iOS squircle.
-This shows that this is not exactly the case, but it does become a closer match.

 * shortName: ContinuousRectangleBorder x 2.3529
 * from: Flutter SDK x factor